 Over the past 18 months, Amici have worked ceaselessly to evaluate the dangers of and potential public health measures for reducing the deadly spread of COVID-19.
 COVID-19 poses grave risks to children, even more so to children with special health needs, and these risks are spreading rapidly with the rise of the Delta variant and the start of the school year.
-This comprehensive review and the experiences of the front-line pediatric practitioners who make up the UT AAP and AAP's membership prove two relevant facts beyond any doubt: universal mask policies in schools significantly reduce the spread of COVID-19 and protect all children, particularly the medically vulnerable; and remote or virtual learning negatively impacts children compared to in-person learning, particularly for children with disabilities.
-This brief provides an overview of the literature the AAP has reviewed, explains why universal mask policies are so crucial in fighting COVID-19, and details the harms that children suffer from being unnecessarily forced into remote or virtual schooling.
+At the same time, the AAP strongly recommends that everything possible must be done to keep students in school inperson, something that can be done safely only if all reasonable precautions are taken.
+The AAP has conducted a comprehensive review of the medical literature to determine what public health measures can effectively reduce the risk that COVID-19 poses to American's children.
+That review and the experiences of the front-line pediatric practitioners who make up the IA AAP and AAP's membership prove beyond any doubt that universal mask policies in schools significantly reduce the spread of COVID-19 in school populations where many children-including all children under the age of 12-are unvaccinated.
+This brief provides an overview of that literature and explains why universal mask policies are so crucial in fighting COVID-19.